Munster cheese: PDO in the European Union

 Munster géromé is at its best in the summer and the autumn, when it is made from milk from the haute chaumes ("high stubble") of pastures that have already been mowed for midsummer hay in the Vosges mountains.
 The best cheeses, in some people's opinion, come from the haute vallée de Munster itself, but this cheese is also made in Lapoutroie, Sainte-Marie-aux-Mines, Villé, and other villages practically or in western Vosges, in Lorraine.
 Local opinions vary greatly on the best source according to their individual tastes.

 Genericization of the term

-Although first produced in France, production of Munster cheese has grown outside of the historic PDO region, which outside the European Union has led to the generecization of the term “munster”.
-The cheese is also known as “muenster” in the United States.
+Although first produced in France, production of Munster cheese has grown outside of the historic PDO region, which outside the European Union has led to the genericization of the term “munster”.
+The cheese is also known as “creamy muenster” in the United States.

 The United States Food and Drug Administration has established what are known as standards of identity (SOIs).
 SOIs establish the common name for a food and define the basic nature of that food and its ingredients.
 The US Code of Federal Regulations Title 21--FOOD AND DRUGS, CHAPTER I--FOOD AND DRUG ADMINISTRATION, SUBCHAPTER B--FOOD FOR HUMAN CONSUMPTION establishes the production process of “muenster” cheese.
 This SOI, in addition to establishing “muenster” as the product name for this type of cheese for production in the United States, would also apply to any “muenster” cheese imported from non-United States countries.